by Pieter Crow

-Exploring Haba Snow Mountain (哈巴雪山) has brought me some of the most joyous experiences of my life.
+Exploring Haba Snow Mountain (哈巴雪山) has brought many joyous experiences into my life.
 As my love for the massif grew, I sought close-up views of the peak from every angle and altitude.
-The East Face, however, eluded my efforts.
+The East Face, however, eluded all efforts.
 After years spent searching for a suitable vantage point, the best I could manage was a telephoto picture from thirty kilometers away.

 Then I heard about a trail between the villages of Haba (哈巴村) and Bendiwan (本地湾村).
 Few locals knew the path, I was told.
 Few, if any, outsiders had tracked it.
 “Three days.
 No people.
 Nice scenery.”
 That’s how the Haba guides described it.
 An offer I cannot refuse!
 Perhaps this route, Haba-Bendiwan, would provide the key to my quest.
-As I was about to learn, the trek brought with it an unexpected discovery—a spectacular alpine valley to which I gave the name Haba Muru Sanctuary.
+As I was about to learn, the trek brought with it an unexpected discovery—a spectacular alpine valley which I refer to as Haba Muru Sanctuary.

 My guide, Yang Fuchang (杨付昌), tells me to pack for three days.
 Just in case, we put away four days’ worth of food.
 Good call!